michelem09/wassup/README.md

   DO NOT UPGRADE when your site busy!
 Read [installation instructions](http://wordpress.org/plugins/wassup/installation/) for safe upgrade instructions.

 ## Changelog
-### 1.9.1: Critical security, compatibility, and bugfix upgrade
+### v1.9.1: Critical security, compatibility, and bugfix upgrade
 * patched security loopholes (xss vulnerability) in the 'Top stats' widget and in `wassupURI::add_siteurl` method
 * revised plugin code to improve prevention of XSS attacks via it's interface and widgets
 * revised plugin code to comply with the latest requirements for inclusion in Wordpress.org plugin repository
+* revised 'readme.txt' to comply with Wordpress.org plugin repository guidelines.
 * new module, 'wassupadmin.php' for WassUp admin panels and dashboard widget
 * new module, 'compatibility.php' to check for Wordpress and PHP compatibility and to load compatibility modules from `/lib/compat-lib/` subfolder when available
 * removed backward compatibility folder, modules, and javascripts from Wordpress's copy of Wassup package to comply with Wordpress plugin repository requirements.